2025-environmental-bioinformatics/Lab-Snakemake/README.md

 ## Exercise to motivate class

-Business as usual...
-Before class, please make a conda environment:
+In the beginning of class, we will make a conda environment:
 ```
 mamba create -n snakemake-class -c bioconda snakemake=7.32.4 fastqc multiqc trimmomatic plotnine matplotlib
 ```